 Your grade in this course will be based on:

 - [65%] a final exam, and

-- [10%] a participation grade that will be based on quizzes and assignments.
+- [5%] a participation grade that will be based on quizzes and possible assignments.

-Participation marks are given for filling out the online survey.
-These surveys must be submitted Sunday at midnight before class and will require watching the videos / go through the readings for that week.
-These reports are intended to be short; we will use them to tailor the activities during the week based on your comments.
+Participation marks are given for filling out the online survey (and possibly an assignment).
+The exact timing is still to be determined but will require watching the videos / go through the readings for that week.

 If you feel that your assignment, project, or exam was graded incorrectly or unfairly, PLEASE discuss the grade with your TA, course assistant or instructor, during regular office hours.
 You have 7 days after a grade is returned to dispute the marking (whether or not you were present to receive the returned assignment or exam).